 Rolling Stone Magazine has proclaimed Darlene Love to be “one of the greatest singers of all time” and that certainly rings true, but perhaps Paul Shaffer says it even more concisely: “Darlene Love is Rock N’ Roll!” – which was made official when she was inducted into the Rock and Roll Hall of Fame by Bette Midler, a great fan of her work, in 2011.
 Through the years, Darlene Love continues to captivate audiences worldwide with her warm, gracious stage presence and superb performances.

-At the Academy Awards, Darlene sang her powerful acceptance speech on behalf of all of the performers in the winning Nilm “Twenty Feet From Stardom.”
-As she raised the Oscar, the entire house stood with a cheering ovation lead by the wildly applauding Bill Murray.
+At the Academy Awards, Darlene sang her powerful acceptance speech on behalf of all of the performers in the winning film Twenty Feet From Stardom.
+As she raised the Oscar, the entire house stood with a cheering ovation, led by the wildly applauding Bill Murray.
 It was another special moment in a great career.
-A Grammy award soon followed for the soundtrack of the Nilm.
+A GRAMMY Award soon followed for the soundtrack of the film.

-Since the early sixties, as part of Phil Spector’s wall of sound hit factory, this great lady has done it all…from major motion pictures like the highly successful Lethal Weapon series to Broadway hits like Hairspray and Grease.
-She even starred as herself in Leader Of The Pack, credited as Broadway’s Nirst ‘jukebox musical.’
-Darlene has appeared on numerous television programs, running the gamut from her weekly appearances on Shindig to a recent guest spot on the PBS special entitled Women Who Rock.
-An autobiographical Nilm is currently on the drawing board with a development deal from Oprah Winfrey based on the book “My name is Love”… written by Darlene.
+Since the early sixties, Darlene has appeared on numerous television programs and on Broadway, running the gamut from her weekly appearances on Shindig to a recent guest spot on the PBS special entitled Women Who Rock.
+An autobiographical film is currently on the drawing board with a development deal from Oprah Winfrey based on the book My Name is Love, written by Darlene.